Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport

 \subsection{Related Work}

-Nonparametric multivariate two-sample testing has been studied in great detail over the years.
-In this context, rank and data-depth based methods have mostly been restricted to testing against location-scale alternatives~\cite{choi1997approach,hettmansperger1998,randles1990,motto1995,oja1999affine}.
+Nonparametric multivariate two-sample tests based on rank and data-depth based methods have mostly been restricted to testing against location-scale alternatives~\cite{choi1997approach,hettmansperger1998,randles1990,motto1995,oja1999affine}.
 Asymptotically distribution-free depth-based tests which are consistent if restricted to the above class of alternatives are discussed in~\cite{liu2010versatile,rousson2002}.
-Multivariate generalizations of the Wilcoxon rank-sum test based on data depth were studied in~\cite{Liu1990,liu1993,zuo2006limiting}, which are also asymptotically distribution-free.
-However, these tests are not exactly distribution-free and are difficult to compute when the dimension is large because computation of depth-functions generally require time that scales exponentially with the dimension.
+Multivariate generalizations of the Wilcoxon rank sum test based on data depth were studied in~\cite{Liu1990,liu1993,zuo2006limiting}, which are also asymptotically distribution-free.
+However, these tests are not exactly distribution-free in finite samples and are difficult to compute when the dimension is large because computation of depth-functions generally require time that scales exponentially with the dimension.
 An alternative route for testing is through geometric graphs.
-This includes the celebrated Friedman-Rafsky test based on the minimum spanning tree (MST) \cite{friedman1979}, the tests based on nearest-neighbor graphs~\cite{henze1988,schilling1986}, and their recent generalizations~\cite{chen2017}, and the cross-match test of Rosenbaum~\cite{rosenbaum2005} based on minimum non-bipartite matching.
-These tests are asymptotically distribution-free (apart from the cross-match test, which is exactly distribution-free in finite samples), computationally efficient, and universally consistent, but have no power against $O(1/\sqrt{N})$ alternatives, that is, they have zero asymptotic Pitman efficiency~\cite{bbb2019}.
+This includes the celebrated Friedman-Rafsky test based on the minimum spanning tree (MST) \cite{friedman1979}, the tests based on nearest-neighbor graphs~\cite{henze1988,schilling1986,chen2017}, and Rosenbaum's cross-match test \cite{rosenbaum2005} based on minimum non-bipartite matching.
+These tests are asymptotically distribution-free (apart from the cross-match test, which is exactly distribution-free in finite samples), computationally feasible, and universally consistent, but have no power against $O(1/\sqrt{N})$ alternatives, that is, they have zero asymptotic Pitman efficiency~\cite{bbb2019}.
 Another approach is to compare pairwise-distances between and within the samples.
 This is the celebrated energy distance test~\cite{szekely2003statistics,Szekely2013,szekely2004testing,Baringhaus2004} which is a special case of the kernel MMD~\cite{Gretton2012,gretton2009fast}.
 These tests are consistent against general fixed alternatives, have non-trivial power against local contiguous alternatives, but are not distribution-free, even asymptotically.
 We will carry out elaborate numerical comparisons with these tests in~\cref{sec:sim}; also see~\cref{sec:compot}.
 Finally, a new line of work which uses optimal transport based methods for distribution-free testing has found applications in the two-sample testing problem~\cite{boeckel2018multivariate,Deb19}, independence testing problem~\cite{Deb19,shi2020distribution,shi2020rate}, linear regression~\cite{hallin2020fully,hallin2020center}), etc. We will compare our work with these other papers in~\cref{sec:compot}.